joonas175/portfolio/src/pages/cv/index.md

 and architecture design.
 I did most of our automated workflows, and kick-started our automation testing processes.
 Production dashboard application was my biggest single implementation.

-During this project, I learned the whole process from development to deployment.
+During this project, I learned a lot about the whole process from development to deployment.

 Related projects:
 - [Oscar P1](/project/oscar-platform/) (formerly Oscar Platform)